What should I include in my résumé?

 Submit two letters of recommendation.
 One recommendation should be from an instructor and the other should be from a professional reference (direct supervisor or manager, not peers or co-workers).
+Recent graduates (within the last two years) are expected to submit an academic recommendation.
 Select your recommenders based less on their rank, but rather more on their ability to give in-depth insights about the quality of your work.
 If you are unable to obtain both an academic and a professional recommendation, two of the same type (i.e., two academic recommendations or two professional recommendations) are acceptable.

 What test scores must I submit to apply?

 Valid GRE scores are required from all applicants.
 GMAT scores will be accepted in lieu of GRE.
 When required, international applicants must submit valid TOEFL or IELTS scores.

 What if English is not my first language?